squinkylabs/SquinkyVCV/docs/sq.md

 ## Keyboard focus

-As mentions before the UI is heavily keyboard driven.
+As mentioned before, the UI is heavily keyboard driven.
 The module will only respond the the keyboard if the cursor is over the note editor, in which case it will grab the focus as you type.
 Once the module had focus it keeps it until you click outside.

 If you don't have the keyboard focus, some of VCV Rack's keyboard handling may kick in and delete you module (backspace) of pan the rack (cursor keys), so don't be too surprised if this happens.
 Because it's easy to forget, the edit grid had a conspicuous indicator that tells when it has keyboard focus.

 ## Basic mouse editing

+Most things may be edited with the mouse as well as the keyboard.
+It is very easy to insert notes, delete them, drag them around, etc...
+It is also easy to select a group of notes and drag-edit them all at once.

 ## The panel side